 Everything went smoothly and I would have never had to change my routine until the eco-activist living in my head told me it was time to rethink this aspect of my life.

 I remember the day I purchased my menstrual cup.
 Octave was actually there with me.
 I was visiting him (or had just moved in with him, I'm not really sure).
 We had not been together for a very long time and I felt a little weird telling him I had to stop by the pharmacy to "get something".
 I remember him asking what it was, and ultimately decided to tell him about menstrual cups.

 Having used tampons without applicators for many years, I had no apprehension to insert the cup and got the hang of it pretty quickly (fold and insert).

-- It's easy to use.
-You might want to lock the door of a clean and well-lit bathroom with easy access to a sink the first couple time you use a cup and practice insertion and removal.
-After a couple times, you'll become an expert and master the single-handed gesture (or not, this is not a competition).
+It's easy to use.
+You might want to lock the door of a clean and well-lit bathroom with easy access to a sink the first couple times you use a cup and practice insertion and removal.
+After a while, you'll become an expert and master the single-handed gesture (or not, this is not a competition).
 Personal tip, we recently installed a bidet on our toilet.
 I love that it helps me feel extra fresh during that time of the month.

 A couple more things

 Feminine hygiene is definitely a very personal subject.
 There is no right or wrong way to take care of yourself during this time of the month.

 Just know that some of us are lucky enough to have that many options to choose from and be aware that many brands actually donate a portion of their proceeds to women who are not as lucky as us.